valhallasw/pcraster/documentation/pcraster/build.rst

 .. note::

-   Building PCRaster yourselve is something you want to prevend.
+   Building PCRaster yourself is something you want to prevent.
 It may take a lot of time and you may end up being frustrated.
 Are you sure you want to proceed?
 Is it really necessary?

 The PCRaster software depends on many other software.
 For example, Qt is used in the implementation of GUI components, and GDAL is used to read various raster formats.
 Before being able to build PCRaster, these 3rd party software sources must be downloaded and built.
 After that, the PCRaster sources can be downloaded and built.